-According to Solvency II all assets are "to be invested in a manner so that security, quality, liquidity and profitability of the entire portfolio are ensured" (Article 139 of the Law).
+According to Solvency II all assets are "to be invested in a manner so that security, quality, liquidity and profitability of the entire portfolio are ensured" (Article 139 of the LAW).

-In principle there is freedom of investment taking into account the 'prudent person" principle for the management of investments, so that attention is paid to the observation and steering of the investment risks.
+In principle there is freedom of investment taking into account the "prudent person" principle for the management of investments, so that attention is paid to the observation and steering of the investment risks.

-Only those types of investment, whose opportunities and risk can be understood and assessed adequately, shall be chosen.
+Only those types of investments, whose opportunities and risks can be understood and assessed adequately, shall be chosen.

-Among the market risks the spread risk represents by far the largest risk position in Medlife amounting to 69.6% of the SCR market risk with taking into account the diversification effect.
+Among the market risks the spread risk represents by far the largest risk position in Medlife amounting to 62.0% (2016: 69.1%) of the SCR market risk with taking into account the diversification effect.
 The spread risk includes the sensitivity of the value of assets, liabilities and financial instruments concerning changes in the level or volatility of the credit spreads above the risk-free interest curve.
 Changes in the credit spreads arise, for example, from a deterioration of the credit worthiness of an issuer of securities.
-In Medlife, the amount results primarily due the fact that the investments strategy is mainly focussing on the asset category bonds and at the same time participating in funds that are in their majority investing again in fixed interest bonds.
-The total exposures in investments for spread risk as at year end was kUSD 492,634.
+In Medlife, the amount results primarily from the fact that the investments strategy is mainly focussing on the asset category bonds and at the same time participating in funds that are mainly investing in fixed interest bonds.
+The total exposures in investments sensitive to spread risk as at year end was kUSD 478,983 (2016: kUSD 487,158).